DharunKarthikeyan/SP-Streamlit/README.md

-# 👑 SP - Premium Global File Share
+# 👑 SFS - secure file sharing

 A sleek, secure, and lightweight web-based file-sharing portal built with Python and Streamlit.
 This application acts as a secure digital dropbox, allowing users to upload files and share them across a network using uniquely generated cryptographic fraction codes.